Enter-tainer/typst-preview/README.md

 This repository will no longer be updated in future.
 All development will move to tinymist.
 Thank you for your support and understanding!

-- We still maintain the typst-preview extension for a while (until we allow run lsp with only typst-preview feature)
+- We still maintain the typst-preview extension for a while in a best effort way.
    - The lazy people can continue using their setting, as all old things are still working.
    - This respect people who love minimal env, like a treesitter plugin plus preview.
 - Tinymist will ensure compatibility to typst-preview as much as possible.